For position of Village Administrator:

 Please be advised, the village offices are operating on a limited basis.
 However, voicemails, emails, regular mail and the utility box will continue to be checked daily.
 Be sure to visit this website for additional updates.

-During this challenging time, the street department will resume composting pick up on Monday, March 30, 2020.
+During this challenging time, the street department has resumed composting pickup.
 We ask, since there will only be one person performing this task at this time, not to over fill your totes and for all limbs not to exceed 3 foot in length.
 If you have any urgent street related questions, please contact Dave Franks at 330-795-8554.

 On behalf of the village of Bolivar, please be safe by taking the necessary precautions.
 Thank you!